folke/flash.nvim/README.md

   pos: [number, number]; // (1,0)-indexed
   end_pos: [number, number]; // (1,0)-indexed
-  label?: string | false; // set to false to never show a label for this match }
+  label?: string | false; // set to false to never show a label for this match highlight?: boolean; // override opts.highlight.matches for this match }

 // Check the code for the full definition